preeve9534/pdjr-skplugin-devantech/README.md

 The required __statuscommand__ property value supplies the string that must be transmitted to the device to elicit a status report.
-A value is required and there is no default.

-The __statuscommand__ property value defines the number of bytes which constitute the status report message transmitted by the device in response to a status command.
+The required __statuslength__ property value defines the number of bytes in the status report message transmitted by the device in response to a status command.
 A value is required and the default is 1.

 The __authenticationtoken__ property value specifies the format for an